Raven paradox: Differing results of accepting the hypotheses

 Several commentators have observed that the propositions "All ravens are black" and "All non-black things are non-ravens" suggest different procedures for testing the hypotheses.
 E.g. Good writes:

-As propositions the two statements are logically equivalent.
-But they have a different psychological effect on the experimenter.
-If he is asked to test whether all ravens are black he will look for a raven and then decide whether it is black.
-But if he is asked to test whether all non-black things are non-ravens he may look for a non-black object and then decide whether it is a raven.

 More recently, it has been suggested that "All ravens are black" and "All non-black things are non-ravens" can have different effects when accepted.
 The argument considers situations in which the total numbers or prevalences of ravens and black objects are unknown, but estimated.
 When the hypothesis "All ravens are black" is accepted, according to the argument, the estimated number of black objects increases, while the estimated number of ravens does not change.

 It can be illustrated by considering the situation of two people who have identical information regarding ravens and black objects, and who have identical estimates of the numbers of ravens and black objects.
 For concreteness, suppose that there are 100 objects overall, and, according to the information available to the people involved, each object is just as likely to be a non-raven as it is to be a raven, and just as likely to be black as it is to be non-black:

 and the propositions $Ra,\ Rb$ are independent for different objects $a$, $b$ and so on.
 Then the estimated number of ravens is 50; the estimated number of black things is 50; the estimated number of black ravens is 25, and the estimated number of non-black ravens (counterexamples to the hypotheses) is 25.